Crisis pregnancy center: False medical information

 CPCs have frequently been found to disseminate false medical information.
-In some cases such information may be based on decades-old studies that have been discredited by more recent research.
+In some cases, such information may be based on decades-old studies that have been discredited by more recent research.
 In others, CPCs may falsely claim to be describing an existing scientific consensus.
 CPCs' false information is usually about the supposed health risks of abortion, saying, for example, that abortion is much less safe for pregnant women than childbirth when the opposite is true.
+In fact, researchers have found that "the complication rate (of abortions) is less than that associated with wisdom tooth extraction, 7 percent, and tonsillectomies, 9 percent."
 The Society for Adolescent Health and Medicine and the North American Society for Pediatric and Adolescent Gynecology characterize the care at these centers as lacking "adherence to medical and ethical practice standards".
+A joint statement from the Society for Adolescent Health and Medicine and the North American Society for Pediatric and Adolescent Gynecology said that CPCs "pose risk by failing to adhere to medical and ethical practice standards".

-One common medical claim is the assertion of a link between abortion and breast cancer.
-Crisis pregnancy centers have told clients that their chances of getting breast cancer increase dramatically after abortion.
-Major medical bodies (including the National Cancer Institute) say that there is no link between abortion and breast cancer.
+For example, CPC staffers commonly assert that the chances of getting breast cancer increase dramatically after abortion, even though major medical bodies, including the National Cancer Institute, note that there is no link between abortion and breast cancer.

-Another assertion is that of a link between abortion and mental health problems.
+Another common assertion is that abortion leads to mental health problems.
 CPC counselors have warned clients of severely negative psychological consequences, including high rates of depression, "post-abortion syndrome", post-traumatic stress disorder, suicide, substance abuse, sexual and relationship dysfunction, propensity to child abuse, and other emotional problems.
-"Post-abortion syndrome" has not been validated as a discrete psychiatric condition and is not recognized by the American Psychological Association, the American Psychiatric Association, the American Medical Association, the American College of Obstetricians and Gynecologists, nor the American Public Health Association.
+These "counselors" are often priests or other religious members—not licensed counselors.
+"Post-abortion syndrome" has not been validated as a discrete psychiatric condition and is not recognized by the American Psychological Association, the American Psychiatric Association, the American Medical Association, the American College of Obstetricians and Gynecologists, or the American Public Health Association.
 The Royal College of Obstetricians and Gynaecologists finds no evidence to support an increased likelihood of abuse.
+In fact, CPCs are known to use disturbing visuals to manipulate pregnant women emotionally.